HoroTW/GPU-Screen-Recorder/README.md

 You can also install gpu screen recorder ([the gtk gui version](https://git.dec05eba.com/gpu-screen-recorder-gtk/)) from [flathub](https://flathub.org/apps/details/com.dec05eba.gpu_screen_recorder).

 # Dependencies
-`libglvnd (which provides libgl and libegl), (mesa if you are using an amd or intel gpu), ffmpeg, libx11, libxcomposite, libpulse`.
+`libglvnd (which provides libgl and libegl), (mesa if you are using an amd or intel gpu), ffmpeg (libavcodec, libavformat, libavutil, libswresample, libavfilter), libx11, libxcomposite, libpulse`.
 You need to additionally have `libcuda.so` installed when you run `gpu-screen-recorder` and `libnvidia-fbc.so.1` when using nvfbc.\

 # How to use
 Run `scripts/interactive.sh` or run gpu-screen-recorder directly, for example: `gpu-screen-recorder -w $(xdotool selectwindow) -c mp4 -f 60 -a "$(pactl get-default-sink).monitor" -o test_video.mp4` then stop the screen recorder with Ctrl+C, which will also save the recording.\